Johan Cruyff: Spain: As consultant and advisor at Barca

-After two relatively disappointing campaigns, Laporta survived a censure motion and an overhaul was needed.
-In summer 2008, Rijkaard left the club and even though José Mourinho was pushing for the job at Camp Nou, Cruyff chose Pep Guardiola.
+In the autumn of 2007, Barca slipped into a sporting crisis.
+Laporta asked Cruyff in December 2007 to return as coach for six months and train the team alongside Pep Guardiola as his assistant, before Guardiola would take over alone.
+Cruyff, who by then no longer felt any ambition for a coaching position and had settled in retirement, however, declined the offer and made it clear that, in his eyes, Guardiola was ready to lead the team and no longer needed him.
+In summer 2008, Rijkaard left the club and even though José Mourinho was pushing for the job at Camp Nou, Barca chose Pep Guardiola.
 Many were quick to point to Guardiola's lack of coaching experience, but Cruyff said: "The biggest test for a coach at a team like Barça is the strength to make decisions and the ability to talk to the press, because they don't help and you have to manage that.
 After that, it's easy for those who know football.
 But there aren't many who know."